 These sites will have up-to-date information about qualifying for unemployment and walking you through the application process.

-Being furloughed was not a qualifying reason to cash out your 401k before the coronavirus situation, as a person was still employed by the company.
+Being furloughed was not a qualifying reason to cash out your 401k before the coronavirus, as the company still employed a person.

 Companies like ADP have changed their policies due to changing government guidelines.